Vincent-Kowalski/Vincent-Kowalski.github.io/projects/chorin.md

 The goal of the project was to implement by ourselves the Chorin projection method in a simple case.
 Developped in 1967 it is the first algorithm capable of solving the pressure-velocity coupling in a incompressible flow.
 Well-known in the CFD communnity, it has been validated more than once and represents the first step into incremental pressure-correcting algorithms. <br/>
 <br/>
-Starting from almost a blank page, we had to apply the algorithm to the simple case of the driven square cavity.
+Starting from scratch, we had to apply the algorithm to the simple case of the driven square cavity.
-[SCHEMA]

 After the postprocessing step we had to validate our results with the numerical data from Ghia and al.

 ## Algorithm principle